ireaneus/CDI/docs/OTSurvey/OTSurveyS4AssignmentPt1.md

 ## Summary

-If we were created initially as in our resurrection body, good and incapable of sin.
-We or Adam would not see the depths of His love, His mercy, grace, and judgement, wrath, jealousy.
-We would only see His perfection? or really a one sided view, but because we have experienced and are sinners, we so much more will see all of who He is.
+If we were created like Adam and Jesus (good, able to choose to obey or disobey), but without the capability to sin, the only side to God we would see would be His perfection, which in and of itself is awesome, but we wouldn't be able to experience or see all of His attributes, His Love, Mercy, Forgiveness, Justice and Wrath, to name a few.

 God created man with the capacity to choose — not for man’s sake, but for **His own glory’s sake**.